brandonholmes/CMSI2021-InterestCalculator/README.md

 4. Number of Time Periods (e.g., years)

 And the calculator will calculate two values:
-1. The amount of interst earned
+1. The amount of interest earned
 2. The total amount of your investment with interest

 ## Calculating Compound Interest